I was born in Kendal, a picturesque market town in the English Lake District, three years after the end of World War II.

 My father was a Westmorland farmer who had spent part of the war and the immediate post-war period with British forces in North Africa and Italy.

 He had met my mother, the daughter of a middle-class Manchester family who had trained as a chiropodist, in the early 1940's when she moved to Kendal.
 She was standing in for a local colleague who had gone off to fight, and my father met her when he went to have his feet done.
-He later joined up himself and saw service - but apparently little combat - in North Africa and Italy.
+He was later called up himself and saw service in North Africa and Italy.
 My parents were married in 1947, not long after his return.

 My younger sister and I were to grow up in the lovely setting of the southern Lake District, close to the wild shores of Morecambe Bay, where I conceived a passion for boats and sailing that was partly inspired by the books of Arthur Ransome.